 The Bridging Process is designed to prepare Licensed Practical Nurses (LPN) to enter the Associate Degree Nursing (ADN) Program.
 The Associate Degree Nursing (ADN) Program provides students with specialized training to acquire a basic knowledge of nursing theory and practice.
-Nurses are employed in a variety of settings, namely hospitals, outpatient clinics, physician offices and long term care facilities.
-Registered Nurses are often considered for charge nurse and team leader responsibilities and play an integral role within the health care team.
+The ADN program is accredited by the National League for Nursing Accrediting Commission (NLNAC) and is approved by the State of Illinois Department of Financial and Professional Regulation (IDFPR).
 Upon completion of the program, students are prepared to take the National Council of Licensure Examination (NCLEX-RN).
 This is a full time program, with some classes being offered online.

-The ADN program at South Suburban College is accredited by the: National League for Nursing Accrediting Commission (NLNAC) 61 Broadway, 33rd Floor New York, NY 10006 1-212-363-5555 www.nlnac.org
+The ADN program at South Suburban College is accredited by the: National League for Nursing Accrediting Commission (NLNAC)